-- Heads of Year and Heads of Department monitor pupils' progress through report grades and examination results; - MidYIS data are used to give a baseline level for year groups and coupled with School examination data are used to predict GCSE outcomes; and - the School uses the Advanced Level Information System (Alis) database to produce predicted grades for pupils in Years 12 and 13.
+- progress; tracking sheets are used by Heads of Department and Heads of Year to monitor pupils' progress; - Heads of Year and Heads of Department monitor pupils' progress through report grades and examination results; - MidYIS data are used to give a baseline level for year groups and coupled with School examination data are used to predict GCSE outcomes; and - the School uses the Advanced Level Information System (Alis) database to produce predicted grades for pupils in Years 12 and 13.
 Alis also allows Heads of Departments to monitor their departments' progress over time in delivering successful AS and A Level courses.